 Homemade laundry soap is a combination of Fels Naptha, borax, washing and baking soda.
 Take 3 bars grated Fels Naptha soap, 1 box of borax, 1 box washing soda, and 1 box baking soda.
-Mix it all together and use it as detergent.
-Your clothes will not have any odor when done.
-You can also add Downy Unstoppable or Pyrex crystals to the mix, if you want.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.